TurtleEngr/gitproj/doc/user-doc/config.md

 # Config Variables and Environment Variables

-These are globals and vars that effect how the script runs.
+These are globals and vars that affect how the script runs.
 Just about all of the env. vars. that begin with "gp" can be set and exported before the script is run.
-That way you can set your own defaults, by putting them in your ~/.bashrc or ~/.bash\_profile files.
+That way, you can set your own defaults by putting them in your ~/.bashrc or ~/.bash\_profile files.

 Global variable precedence (the last one to set the gp variable, wins).
 (Internally, this is not implemented in this order, but this is the logical result.)

     * internal hardcoded default